-The Nebraska Department of Environmental Quality - Clean Water State Revolving Fund Program (Program) was established pursuant to Title VI of the Federal Clean Water Act, as amended by the Water Quality Act of 1987.
+The Nebraska Department of Environmental Quality (Agency) - Clean Water State Revolving Fund Program (Program) was established pursuant to Title VI of the Federal Clean Water Act, as amended by the Water Quality Act of 1987.
 Created by LB 766 (1988), the Wastewater Treatment Facilities Construction Assistance Act is set out at Neb.
-Rev. Stat. §§ 81-15,147 to 81-15,157 (Reissue 2014).
+Rev. Stat. § 81-15,147 (Reissue 2014) et seg.
 The Federal Water Quality Act and State statutes established the Program to provide loans, at reduced interest rates, to finance the construction of publicly and privately owned water pollution control facilities, non-point source pollution control projects, and estuary management plans.
-Instead of making grants to communities that pay for a portion of the building of wastewater treatment facilities, the Program provides for low interest loans to finance the entire cost of qualified projects.
+Instead of making grants to communities that pay for a portion of the building of wastewater treatment facilities, the Program provides for low-interest loans to finance the entire cost of qualified projects.
 The Program provides a flexible financing source, which can be used for a variety of projects.
 Loans made by the Program must be repaid within 20 years, and all repayments, including interest and principal, must be used for the purposes of the Program.
 The Program was capitalized by the United States Environmental Protection Agency (EPA) by a series of annual grants starting in 1989.
 States are required to provide an additional 20% of the Federal capitalization grant as matching funds in order to receive a Federal grant.
-As of June 30, 2014, the EPA had awarded \$188 million in capitalization grants to the State.
-Of the \$188 million awarded, approximately \$20 million was funded by the American Recovery and Reinvestment Act (ARRA).
-The \$168 million not funded by ARRA required the State to contribute approximately \$33.6 million in matching funds.
-The State provided appropriations to contribute \$955,000 of the funds to meet the State's matching requirement.
+As of June 30, 2015, the EPA had awarded \$202.4 million in capitalization grants to the State.
+Of the \$202.4 million awarded, approximately \$20 million was funded by the American Recovery and Reinvestment Act (ARRA).
+The \$182.4 million not funded by ARRA required the State to contribute approximately \$36.5 million in matching funds.
+The State has appropriated \$955,000 to meet the State's matching requirement.
 Additional matching funds have been obtained through the issuance of revenue bonds.

 The Program is administered by the Nebraska Department of Environmental Quality (Agency).
 The Agency's primary activities with regard to the Program include the making of loans for water pollution control facilities and the management and coordination of the Program.
-The Nebraska Environmental Quality Council approves the rules and regulations of the Agency and the Program's Intended Use Plan.
+The Nebraska Environmental Quality Council approves the rules and regulations of the Agency, the Program's Intended Use Plan, loan interest rates, and revenue bonding amounts.